arthuruan/w-pace/README.md

 # w-pace
-iOS app that personalized running workout in your Apple Watch
+iOS app that creates personalized running workout in your Apple Watch